strapi/nextjs-corporate-starter/migration-steps.md

 }
 ```

-Now oyu should be able to navigate to your blog page click on a single blog post and see the data.
+Now, you can navigate your blog page, click on a single blog post, and see the data.

 ![Blog Post](./images/007-blog-post.png)